SpotlightKid/jack-matchmaker/README.md

 ## Acknowledgements

-`jack-matchmaker` is written in Python and incorporates the `jacklib` module taken from falkTX's [Cadence] application (but it was heavily modified and extended since).
+`jack-matchmaker` is written in Python and depends on the [pyjacklib] module, which was originally taken from falkTX's [Cadence] application but now turned into a stand-alone Python package and was heavily modified and extended in the process.

 It was inspired by [jack-autoconnect], which also auto-connects JACK ports, but doesn't support port aliases or meta data pretty-names. jack-autoconnect is